 Poor weight gain

 The symptoms of PUV may look like other conditions or medical problems.
-Always consult your child's doctor for a diagnosis.
+Always see your child's doctor for a diagnosis.

-The severity of the obstruction often determines how a diagnosis is made.
 Often, PUV is diagnosed by fetal ultrasound while a woman is still pregnant.
-Children who are diagnosed later often have developed urinary tract infections that require evaluation by a doctor.
+Children diagnosed later often have developed urinary tract infections that require evaluation by a doctor.
 This may prompt your doctor to do further tests, which may include:

 Abdominal ultrasound.
-A diagnostic imaging technique that uses high-frequency sound waves and a computer to create images of blood vessels, tissues, and organs.
+This imaging technique uses high-frequency sound waves and a computer to create images of blood vessels, tissues, and organs.
 Ultrasounds are used to view internal organs as they function, and to assess blood flow through various vessels.

 Voiding cystourethrogram (VCUG).
-A specific X-ray that examines the urinary tract.
-A catheter (hollow tube) is placed in the urethra (tube that drains urine from the bladder to the outside of the body) and the bladder is filled with a liquid dye.
+This specific X-ray examines the urinary tract.
+A catheter (hollow tube) is placed in the urethra and the bladder is filled with a liquid dye.
 X-ray images will be taken as the bladder fills and empties.
 The images will show if there is any reverse flow of urine into the ureters and kidneys.

 Endoscopy.
-A test that uses a small, flexible tube with a light and a camera lens at the end (endoscope) to examine the inside of part of the urinary tract.
-Tissue samples from inside the urinary tract may also be taken for examination and testing.
+This test uses a small, flexible tube with a light and a camera lens at the end (endoscope) to examine the inside of part of the urinary tract.
+Tissue samples from inside the urinary tract may also be taken for testing.

 Blood test.
-A blood test may be done to assess your child's electrolytes and to determine kidney function.
+This blood test may be done to check your child's electrolytes and kidney function.

 Treatment for PUV depends on the severity of the condition.
 Treatment may include the following:

 Supportive care.
-Initially, treatment may focus on relieving your child's symptoms.
-If your child has a urinary tract infection, is dehydrated, and/or has electrolyte irregularities, these conditions will be treated first.
-Your child may have a catheter placed in his bladder (a small hollow tube that is inserted into the penis through the urethra and is threaded up into the bladder).
-Your child may also receive antibiotic therapy and intravenous (IV) fluids.
+At first, treatment may focus on relieving your child's symptoms.
+If your child has a urinary tract infection, is dehydrated, or has electrolyte irregularities, these conditions will be treated first.
+Your child may have a catheter placed in his bladder.
+This is a small hollow tube that is inserted into the penis through the urethra and is threaded up into the bladder.
+Your child may also get antibiotics and intravenous (IV) fluids.

 Endoscopic ablation.
-After the initial management, a urologist (a doctor who specializes in the disorders and care of the urinary tract and the male genital tract) may see your child.
-The urologist may perform a procedure called an endoscopic ablation.
+Your child may see a urologist.
+This is a doctor who specializes in the disorders and care of the urinary tract and the male genital tract.
+The urologist may do a procedure called an endoscopic ablation.
 During this procedure, the urologist will insert an endoscope, a small, flexible tube with a light and a camera lens at the end.
-With this tube he or she will examine the obstruction and remove the valve leaflets through a small incision.
+With this tube he or she will examine the blockage and remove the valve leaflets through a small incision.

 Vesicostomy.
 In certain situations, a different procedure called a vesicostomy may be required.
-A vesicostomy is a small opening made in the bladder through the abdomen.
+In a vesicostomy, a small opening is made in the bladder through the abdomen.
 Usually this opening is repaired at a later time when the valves can be cut more safely.

-Nearly 30% of boys with PUV may have some long-term kidney failure that may need to be addressed.
-The prognosis for PUV improves when detected early.
+Nearly 1 in 3 boys with PUV may have some long-term kidney failure that may need to be addressed.
+The prognosis for PUV improves when found early.